kojenov/holy12.org/pages/about.md

 Service time may vary.
 See the [calendar](/calendar/) for the most current information.

 - Saturday
-  - 6:00pm - Great Vespers and confessions
+  - 6:00pm - Great Vespers or Vigil, confessions
 - Sunday
-  - 8:30am - Hours
+  - 8:00am - Matins (unless Vigil the night before)
-  - 9:00am - Divine Liturgy, potluck lunch and sunday school
+  - 9:30am - Divine Liturgy, potluck lunch, Sunday school
 - Eves of great feasts
   - 6:00pm - Vigil
 - Mornings of great feasts